Battle of Azaz (1125)

-The Battle of Azaz was a battle fought between king Baldwin II's crusader forces and the Muslims, led by Aq-Sunqur al-Bursuqi, the Seljuq atabeg of Mosul on 11 June 1125.
-Being one of the bloodiest confrontations before the Second Crusade, the battle resulted in a decisive victory for the Crusaders, causing disturbances of power in the Levant and weakened Seljuk domination in the area.
+The Battle of Azaz was fought on 11 June 1125 between King Baldwin II of Jerusalem's crusader forces and allied Muslim forces led by Aq-Sunqur al-Bursuqi, the Seljuq atabeg of Mosul.
+One of the bloodiest confrontations before the Second Crusade, the battle resulted in a decisive victory for the Crusaders, causing disturbances of power in the Levant and weakening Seljuk domination in the area.
 Contemporary chronicler Matthew of Edessa even states that the remnants of al-Bursuqi's army were chased all the way to Aleppo.
-The battle effectively lifted the siege of the town of Azaz and prevented it from falling to Turkoman hands.
+The battle effectively lifted the siege of Azaz and prevented it from falling to Turkoman hands.
 (One authority says the battle was fought on June 13.)

 Background

-Joscelin I of Edessa had captured Azaz in northern Syria from the atabeg of Aleppo in 1118.
-The next year the Crusaders under Roger of Salerno were severely defeated at the Battle of Ager Sanguinis, and King Baldwin II of Jerusalem was captured while patrolling in Edessa in 1123.
+Joscelin I, Count of Edessa, had captured Azaz in northern Syria from the atabeg of Aleppo in 1118.
+In June 1119 the Crusaders under Roger of Salerno were severely defeated at the Battle of Ager Sanguinis, and King Baldwin II of Jerusalem was captured while patrolling in Edessa in 1123.

 Prelude

-In 1124 Baldwin II was released, and almost immediately he laid siege to Aleppo on October 8, 1124.
-This caught the attention of al-Bursuqi, the Seljuk atabeg of Mosul.
-Al-Bursuqi marched south to relieve the siege of Aleppo, which was nearing the point of surrender in January 1125 after a three-month siege.
+In 1124 Baldwin was released, and almost immediately he laid siege to Aleppo on 8 October 1124.
+This caught the attention of Aq-Sunqur al-Bursuqi, the Seljuk atabeg of Mosul.
+Al-Bursuqi marched south to relieve Aleppo, which was nearing the point of surrender in January 1125 after a three-month siege.
 In spite of the city being "the greatest prize the war could offer", Baldwin cautiously withdrew without a fight.

 Battle

-Later, al-Bursuqi (who had received troops also by Toghtekin of Damascus) besieged the town of Azaz, to the north of Aleppo, in territory belonging to the County of Edessa.
-Baldwin II, Leo I of Armenia, Joscelin I, and Pons of Tripoli, with a force of 1,100 knights from their respective territories (including knights from Antioch, where Baldwin was regent), as well as 2,000 infantry, met al-Bursuqi outside Azaz, where the Seljuk atabeg had gathered his much larger force.
+Later, al-Bursuqi (who had received troops also by Toghtekin of Damascus) besieged Azaz, to the north of Aleppo, in territory belonging to the County of Edessa.
+Baldwin, Leo I of Armenia, Joscelin, and Pons of Tripoli, with a force of 1,100 knights from their respective territories (including knights from Antioch, where Baldwin was regent), as well as 2,000 infantry, met al-Bursuqi outside Azaz, where the atabeg had gathered his much larger force.
 Baldwin pretended to retreat, thereby drawing the Seljuks away from Azaz into the open where they were surrounded.
 After a long and bloody battle, the Seljuks were defeated and their camp captured by Baldwin, who took enough loot to ransom the prisoners taken by the Seljuks (including the future Joscelin II of Edessa).

-Casualties

 The number of Muslim troops killed was more than 1,000, according to Ibn al-Athir.
 William of Tyre gave 24 dead for the Crusaders and 2,000 for the Muslims.
-Fulcher of Chartres suggested 5 emirs and 2,000 soldiers dead, while Matthew of Edessa estimated 15 emirs and 5,000 troops killed.
+Fulcher of Chartres indicates 5 emirs and 2,000 soldiers dead, while Matthew of Edessa estimates 15 emirs and 5,000 troops killed.